-- 4 schools offer a master’s or advanced degree in finance.
+- 5 schools offer a master’s or advanced degree in finance.1

-- Highest graduate rate*: University of Connecticut 82%.1
+- Highest graduation rate*: Fairfield University and University of Connecticut 82%.1

-- Lowest net price per year*: Western Connecticut State University $14,235.1
+- Lowest net price per year*: Central Connecticut State University $14,852.1

-*For 4-year colleges and universities that offer a finance degree program.
+*For 4-year not-for-profit colleges and universities that offer a finance degree program.